dimitri-nicolo/calico/v2.3/usage/configuration/bgp.md

 At scale, different network topologies come in to play.
-For example, in the [AS per Rack model]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l3-interconnect-fabric#the-as-per-rack-model) discussed in the reference material, each {{site.prodname}} node peers with a route reflector in the Top of Rack (ToR) switch.
+For example, in the [AS per Rack model]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l3-interconnect-fabric#the-as-per-rack-model) discussed in the reference material, each {{site.tseeprodname}} node peers with a route reflector in the Top of Rack (ToR) switch.
 In this case the BGP peerings are configured on a per-node basis, or for a set of nodes as identified by a given [label selector]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy#selector) (i.e., these are node-specific peers).
-In the AS-per-rack model, each {{site.prodname}} node in a rack will be configured with a node-specific peering to the ToR route reflector.
+In the AS-per-rack model, each {{site.tseeprodname}} node in a rack will be configured with a node-specific peering to the ToR route reflector.

 ### Configuring the default node AS number

-When creating a {{site.prodname}} node, you can optionally specify an AS number to use for the node.
+When creating a {{site.tseeprodname}} node, you can optionally specify an AS number to use for the node.
 If no AS number if specified, the node will use the global default value.

 See [Example](#example) to set the global default AS number. to set the global default AS number.
 If no value is configured, the default AS number is 64512.

-If all of your {{site.prodname}} nodes are within the same AS, but you require a different AS number to be used (e.g because you are peering with a border router), changing the default AS number to the value you require eliminates the need to explicitly set it on a per {{site.prodname}} node basis.
+If all of your {{site.tseeprodname}} nodes are within the same AS, but you require a different AS number to be used (e.g because you are peering with a border router), changing the default AS number to the value you require eliminates the need to explicitly set it on a per {{site.tseeprodname}} node basis.
 For more complicated topologies where you are explicitly setting the AS number on each node, the default value will not be used and therefore using this command is not necessary.